sagemath/trac_to_gh/Issue 8704.md

 ```
 Assignee: @hivert

+Keywords: integer range

-The actual printing in in discussion on [this thread](http://groups.google.com/group/sage-combinat-devel/browse_thread/thread/5ff945e9d813392c) of sage-combinat-devel.
-I'll implement it as soon as the decision is made.
+The actual printing was discussed on [this thread](http://groups.google.com/group/sage-combinat-devel/browse_thread/thread/5ff945e9d813392c) of sage-combinat-devel.

+I also took the chance of normalizing the input to improve equality.

 Issue created by migration from https://trac.sagemath.org/ticket/8704